Ashlyn Puerta

 Ashlyn Puerta (born February 27, 2007) is an American professional soccer player who plays as a midfielder or forward for USL Super League club Sporting JAX.
-She played college soccer for the Florida State Seminoles for one season.
+After one season of college soccer with the Florida State Seminoles, she joined Sporting JAX and earned USL Super League Player of the Year honors after her debut season in 2026.

 Early life

 Puerta grew up in San Diego, California, and began playing soccer at an early age.
-In 2022, she led Albion SC to the Girls Academy (GA) national championship and was named the GA's most valuable player.

-In 2023, she played regularly for Albion's MLS Next boys' side.
-She also trained at age 15 with National Women's Soccer League (NWSL) club NJ/NY Gotham FC, who offered her professional terms, and European clubs including Benfica and Real Madrid, but decided not to skip college.

-She was homeschooled through her childhood and graduated early to begin college at age 17.
-Previously ranked by TopDrawerSoccer as the No. 19 recruit of the 2025 class, she was then the No. 62 recruit of the 2024 class, part of Florida State's top-ranked incoming class.
+She played club soccer for Albion SC, leading her team to the Girls Academy (GA) national championship and being named the GA's most valuable player in 2022.
+In 2023, she played regularly for the club's MLS Next boys' side.
+Before college, she also trained with National Women's Soccer League (NWSL) club NJ/NY Gotham FC, who offered her professional terms, and European clubs including Benfica and Real Madrid.
+She was homeschooled through her childhood and graduated early to join Florida State at age 17.
+Previously ranked by TopDrawerSoccer as the No. 19 recruit in the 2025 class, she became the No. 62 recruit in the 2024 class, part of Florida State's top-ranked incoming class.